Imprology improv training logo

 Exploring storytelling and collective expression.

-You will find aspects of all these approaches in everything we do, but each improv learning event will emphasise one of them.
+You will find aspects of all these approaches in everything we do, but each improv learning event places the emphasis on one of them.

 Moulin de Canole, France